shermanhung/AI-Music-Test/_portfolio/portfolio-1.md

 ---
 title: "Band Songs"
-excerpt: "This folder contains songs composed collectively by Fairy Lied's band members, with the drum parts written and arranged by me.
-Each piece is accompanied by its corresponding audio recording and PDF drum transcription.<br/>"
+excerpt: "This folder contains songs composed collectively by Fairy Lied's band members. <br/>"
 collection: portfolio
 ---

 Fairy Lied is a gothic metal band in which I serve as the drummer.
 The band creates original works that fuse dark, introspective lyricism with groove-driven rhythmic energy.
 Our music explores the emotional interplay between despair and hope, transforming intensity and darkness into channels of creative and expressive inspiration.

+The following songs were composed collaboratively by our band members (guitarist, bassist, vocalist, keyboardist, and drummer).
+The guitarist typically outlines the initial song structure, after which I compose the drum parts accordingly.
+Each piece is accompanied by its corresponding audio recording and a PDF drum transcription.

-My Way
+## My Way

 [![Fairy Lied - My Way](https://markdown-videos-api.jorgenkh.no/url?url=https%3A%2F%2Fwww.youtube.com%2Fwatch%3Fv%3DECi6ZL3AEmM)](https://www.youtube.com/watch?v=ECi6ZL3AEmM)